CASE STUDY

 How are new tools and applications introduced into your organization?
+Is there a link between procurement and security?
 If employees purchase technology without going through the proper security and IT channels, it could expose your business to some serious (not to mention expensive!) compliance and regulatory issues.

 In this e-book, learn how to partner with your IT and security teams to mitigate risk and drive business value.